-Our approach to aligning pay and performance has generally focused on maintaining a significant portion of executive's annual total compensation based on evaluation of individual executives' performance against our corporate objectives.
+We continue to assess and enhance our approach to executive compensation by seeking feedback from shareholders and reviewing the analyses of the Institutional Shareholder Services and Glass Lewis published reports.
+Our approach to aligning pay and performance focuses on maintaining a significant portion of executive's annual total compensation based on evaluation of individual executives' performance against our corporate objectives.
 We take a holistic approach to assessing Company performance, undertake a robust goal-setting process to determine corporate objectives that align with our short- and long-term strategic priorities, and build towards creation of shareholder value.
-We also emphasize equity compensation, with a 75:25 option-to-RSU ratio target for executives.